Crusoe¶

 - Read the Kuberentes, and Clusters guides

-- Check Crusoe's docs on networking and Kubernetes
+- Check the docs on Crusoe's networking and "Crusoe Managed" Kubernetes